LTUC/amman-dotnet-401d2/Curriculum/Extra_Lectures/ML_NET/MLNet.md

 Can be used in Data mining, but is laso used in machine learning.

 ## What is a Linear Regression?
-A linear regresssio is used when asking how much or how many?
+A linear regresssion is used when asking how much or how many?
 This will allow us to determine, given a set of data, and evaluating historical data, how much or how many is this thing.

-### Draw
+### DEMO
-Given some data, draw a model.
+using ML.NET current verion tutorials, have the students work though the tutorials in groups and have them present their findings.